MS Vesteralen

 MS Vesteralen cruise ship

-The 510-passenger ship Vesteralen was launched in 1983 and named after DS Vesteralen - the first-ever Hurtigruten ship launched in 1893.
-Vesteralen Islands are a Norwegian archipelago in which the company's ever first home-port (Stokmarknes) is located.
-The ship is among the smallest (and uniquely designed) in the fleet.
+The 510-passenger ship Vesteralen was launched in 1983 and named after DS Vesteralen, the first-ever Hurtigruten ship launched in 1893.
+The Vesteralen Islands are a Norwegian archipelago where the company’s first homeport, Stokmarknes, is located.
+The ship is among the smallest and most uniquely designed in the fleet.

-MS Vesteralen was upgraded two times during the years, in 1988 (passenger capacity was increased) and 1995.
-The public areas were changed to offer more freedom and light.
-A cruise with MS Vesteralen comes with sophistication and class.
+MS Vesteralen was upgraded twice—first in 1988 (when passenger capacity was increased) and again in 1995.
+Public areas were redesigned to provide more space and light.
+A voyage aboard MS Vesteralen combines comfort, sophistication, and classic Hurtigruten style.

 MS Vesteralen cruise ship